The Races: 2026

 We cater for all food preferences and allergies.
 RACE HQ will also be equipped with hot food

-A fantastic finishers meal is included in your entry.
+A fantastic finishers meal is also included in your entry.

 All leftover food from the event will be given to local food hubs to distribute as they see fit.